williammeier/portfolio/README.md

 ## View portfolio

-You can view this portfolio on GitHub [here](https://williammeier.github.io/portfolio).
+You can view this portfolio [here](https://williammeier.github.io/portfolio).

 ---